istlab/Alitheia-Core/metrics/README.txt

 Creating a new metric
 ---------------------

-1. Use the provided maven archetype
+1. Use the provided maven archetype (see below how).
+Before running it, do mvn install at the top level directory.
+Also, make sure that artifactId parameter contains the following string: ".metrics." in order to allow the Alitheia Core runtime to pick up at runtime.
+Examples of eligible package names are the following:

+-gr.aueb.metrics.foo
+-com.metrics.bar.foo
+-eu.sqooss.metrics.baz

+Then run the following:

 mvn archetype:generate
     -DgroupId=your.package
     -DartifactId=metricname
     -Dversion=0.x   (replace x with your metrics version) -Dpackage=your.package.pluginname
     -DarchetypeGroupId=eu.sqooss.metrics
     -DarchetypeArtifactId=archetype
-    -DarchetypeVersion=1.0
+    -DarchetypeVersion=1.0-SNAPSHOT

 2. Add the plugin to the pom.xml file in the <modules> section, if the archetype creator does not do that for your